rails/rails/guides/source/active_model_basics.md

 irb> person.date_of_birth.class
 => Date

-# obtains the default value set by the attribute
+# uses the default value set by the attribute
 irb> person.active
 => true